santaimpersonator/SparkFun-KiCad-Libraries/README.md

 Internally, these libraries use an Environmental Variable named `SPARKFUN_KICAD_LIBRARY` to reference the footprints and 3D models.
 This is converted into `KICAD9_3RD_PARTY` during the release process.
 The release zip file Assets contain `KICAD9_3RD_PARTY` paths.
 At SparkFun, we use the library as-is with the original `SPARKFUN_KICAD_LIBRARY` environmental variable paths.
 Our open-source KiCad designs will contain those same environmental variable paths.
 If you want to be able to _edit_ existing SparkFun schematics and board designs directly, rather than just make use of our components, you need to manually install a true copy or clone of the library.
 See [Download the current libraries as a zip file](#download-the-current-libraries-as-a-zip-file) and [Using Git](#using-git) below.

 ### Installing a release via the KiCad PCM
+> [!TIP]
+> Use this installation method, if you only need to simply install and use our KiCAD library.

 From the fall of 2025, releases of these libraries are available via the KiCad Plugin and Content Manager (PCM).